software-students-spring2025/1-specification-exercise-get-lit/README.md

 ## User Requirements

 ### Search and Browse:
-1. "As a cat enthusiast, I want to search for bodegas with cats based on location so that I can visit them."
+1. "As a cat enthusiast, I want to find bodegas with cats so that I can visit them."

 ### User-Submitted Entries:
 2. "As a user, I want to view a detailed profile for each bodega cat so that I can learn about its personality and history."